 Guwahati is probably the start or end of your trip in North East India, so why not kick it off with a cruise or end the trip on a high?

 There are many boats to pick for a ride on the Brahmaputra river but Alfresco Grand are an award winning cruise company and the most professional.

 There are different cruise options to choose from, so if you did want to treat yourself to a buffet dinner with a dance show, there’s that option too.

 Visit Fancy Bazaar

 There’s a wealth of shopping destinations all over the city but Fancy Bazaar has to be up there as one of the most chaotic and fun I’ve been too.

-Placed at a busy intersection, with cars everywhere, there’s around 4 streets you can explore full of stalls selling just about anything.
+Placed at a busy intersection, with cars everywhere, there are around 4 streets you can explore full of stalls selling just about anything.

 Popular for clothes shopping, you’ll find so many rip-off brands, ‘designer’ shoes, saris, dresses, bags, and purses.